puneet-ekline/ekline-kubernetes-website/content/en/docs/reference/config-api/kubelet-config.v1beta1.md

 usage from the volume exceeds the limit.
 This feature depends on the capability of detecting correct root file system disk usage.
-For certain systems, such as kind rootless, if this capability cannot be supported, the feature LocalStorageCapacityIsolation should be disabled.
-Once disabled, user should not set request/limit for container's ephemeral storage, or sizeLimit for emptyDir.
+For certain systems, such as kind rootless, if this capability cannot be supported, the feature LocalStorageCapacityIsolation should be Once deactivated, user should not set request/limit for container's ephemeral storage, or sizeLimit for emptyDir.
 Default: true</p>
 </td>
 </tr>